-Gordana' laboratory is a home to the national Tissue Engineering Resource Center funded by NIH to foster tissue engineering for medical impact, and are actively collaborating with colleagues at both campuses of Columbia University, nationwide, and around the world.
-To translate their science into new therapeutic modalities, their lab has launched four biotech companies: epiBone (epibone. com), Tara (tarabiosystems.com), Xylyx Biosolutions (xylyxbio.com) and Immplacate (immplacatehealth.com) that are all based in New York City.
-Over the last 30 years, Gordana has mentored over 150 trainees (postdocs, clinical fellows, MD/PhD and PhD students, and junior faculty).
+Their laboratory is located in the Columbia University Medical Center, and has state of the art facilities for human stem cell and tissue engineering research.
+They are a founding member of the Stem Cell Core and Stem Cell Imaging Core, and are serving as the Bioreactor-Imaging Core of the national Tissue Engineering Resource Center founded to foster tissue engineering for medical impact.
+They are actively collaborating with colleagues at Columbia University, nationwide, and around the world.
+To translate their science into new therapeutic modalities, their lab has launched three biotech companies: epiBone (epibone. com), Tara (tarabiosystems.com), and East River Biosolutions (eastriverbio.com) that are all based in New York City.